Accurate Screening of Functional Materials with Machine-Learning Potential and Transfer-Learned Regressions: Heusler Alloy Benchmark: Data availability

 \section{Data availability}

-The ML-HTP candidate list and DFT validation results are included in the Supplementary Materials.
-The complete set of all screened compounds, along with ML-predicted properties, will be made available through the \gls{dxmag} database at \url{https://www.nims.go.jp/group/spintheory/} .
+The ML-HTP candidate list and DFT validation results are included in the Supplementary Information as Tables S3 and S4.
+The complete set of all screened compounds, along with ML-predicted properties, will be made available through the \gls{dxmag} database at \url{https://www.nims.go.jp/group/spintheory/}.